 The purpose of the Distinguished Faith and Learning Scholarship is to draw high achieving academic students to campus while also giving those students a defined purpose on campus.
 Successful applicants are not just capable of high academic quality, but also demonstrate a heart for community, ministry, service and spiritual transformation: the ideals that embody our mission.

-Complete the York College Application for Admission
+Complete the York University Application for Admission

 Complete and submit a reflective essay